 For us, Easter starts a week or two ahead of the actual day, with the massive (megga!) task of putting all the past years’ eggs out on display.
 This takes most of a day and is very nerve-wracking.
 The thought of dropping an egg that someone spent hours painting is enough to terrify anyone.

 Then comes Good Friday – Hot Cross Bun day.
 YUM!
 My dad cooks up batch after batch of sticky buns.
-This year it was over a hundred buns and it’s very rare to have any leftovers.
+These days the total is over a hundred buns and it’s very rare to have any leftovers.

 On Easter Sunday there’s the seemingly endless scrambling of eggs (how else are we going to use up all those insides?), the obligatory chocolate Easter egg hunt for the kids, the roast pork dinner in the evening (Mum keeps trying to get out of that but no-one will let her).